Orange County Seat Belt Failure Attorney

 - A belted passenger makes contact with the windshield or is ejected out of the vehicle

-- A belted victim suffers injures in an accident with little vehicle damage
+- A belted victim suffers injuries in an accident with little vehicle damage

 - A seat belt is found torn or otherwise damaged following an accident